Lodin/ng-metasys/README.md

 export default My;
 ```
 File `<name>-bootstrap.js` contains bootstrap function being loaded
 during the bootstrapping process.
-To add the plugin bootstrapping
+To add the plug-in bootstrapping
 function to the `ng-metasys` flow, it should be put into
 `registerPlugin` function that can be imported from
 `ng-metasys`.